Noble gas: Electron configuration

 phosphorus is 1s^{2} 2s^{2} 2p^{6} 3s^{2} 3p^{3}, while the noble gas notation is [Ne] 3s^{2} 3p^{3}.
 This more compact notation makes it easier to identify elements, and is shorter than writing out the full notation of atomic orbitals.

 The noble gases cross the boundary between blocks—helium is an s-element whereas the rest of members are p-elements—which is unusual among the IUPAC groups.
 All other IUPAC groups contain elements from one block each.
 This causes some inconsistencies in trends across the table, and on those grounds some chemists have proposed that helium should be moved to group 2 to be with other s2 elements, but this change has not generally been adopted.

 Compounds

 The noble gases show extremely low chemical reactivity; consequently, only a few hundred noble gas compounds have been formed.
 Neutral compounds in which helium and neon are involved in chemical bonds have not been formed (although some helium-containing ions exist and there is some theoretical evidence for a few neutral helium-containing ones), while xenon, krypton, and argon have shown only minor reactivity.
-The reactivity follows the order Ne < He < Ar < Kr < Xe < Rn ≪ Og.